mrsarm/ctypes_sizes/README.md

     $ cmake .

-2. *Make* the project and generate the executable "ctypes_sizes".
+2. *Make* the project and generate the executable "ctypes_sizes":

     $ make